-Ray was asleep in the tent when he heard drumming.
-He tried to shrug it off as just his imagination, but it continued.
-Soon after he hears people chanting.
+Ray was asleep in his tent when he suddenly heard drumming.
+He tried to shrug it off, just his imagination, but it continued.
+Soon after he heard people chanting.

 “What in the fuck is going on?”

 Ray grabbed his Glock and made his way toward the sound.
 Walking briskly, he jumped over fallen logs and puddles.
 Then he stopped.
 Hidden by the bush Ray could see a clearing full of people in robes.
 Some are drumming, some are singing.
 In the center is a huge bonfire.
-Then they stop.
+Seconds later they all stopped.

-“Berith, we call to you!” a woman yells and the rest repeat.
+“Berith, we call to you!” a woman yelled as the rest repeated.
 “Disrobe.”

-Men and woman stood naked in the woods, and it became obvious to Ray that this was a cult.
+Both men and woman undressed.
+It quickly became obvious that this was a cult.
 He pulled out his Glock, just in case.
 Then he watched.

 The cultists passed around a goblet, each member taking a drink.
 Get it in your blood, they scream.
 Enrage him, they holler.
 For Berith!
-And once everyone has taken a sip everyone stood at attention, not moving a muscle.
+And once everyone took a sip they all stood at attention, not moving a muscle.

 They seemed to be in a trance induced by something in that goblet.
 Ray wondered what it could be.
 Then they all began to shriek as loud as they could at the sky.
 For a minute this continued and then…silence.

-Just like that they all return from their trance.
-For a second, they stumble around, disoriented and then they began growling like beasts and jumping on each other.
+They all return from their trance.
+For a second, the cultists stumbled around, disoriented.
+Then they began growling like beasts and jumping on each other.
 The entire cult was biting each other and ripping off large pieces of flesh.
 One of them was killed and the others tore him open, spilling his organs all over.
 A few from the crowd pounced on the carcass, shoveling viscera into their mouths.

-Ray got up and turned, slowly making his way back to camp so he can secure his shit and get out of there.
-But Ray is careless and steps on a loud branch, and the snap grabs the attention of one of the cultists.
+Ray got up and turned, slowly making his way back to camp so he could secure his shit and get out of there.
+But Ray was careless and stepped on a branch, and the cracking noise grabbed the attention of one of the cultists.

 Out of breath Ray stopped, fully expecting the cultist to pounce on him and rip his esophagus out.
 When it became apparent that death wasn’t coming, he opened his eyes, startled to see the cultist starring at him.

 “Let me go.”
 Ray pleaded.
-The cultist screamed as something similar to an earth worm, but a lot bigger, ripped through that man’s chest and out came eight feet of this worm.
+The cultist screamed.
+Ripping from his chest was a monster like an earth worm, but a lot bigger.
+It poured out onto the ground, all eight feet of it.

 “Surrender to Berith.”
 The monster spoke.
 “Surrender to-“

 Ray unloaded the Glock into the monster’s head.
-The worm slammed around a bit but after a minute the monster dropped dead.
+The worm slammed around a bit but after a minute it dropped dead.